Datadoulla/intern/readme.md

     ```bash
     git clone https://github.com/Datadoulla/intern.git
     ```
-    Once you clone the repo, you have to add ans .env file to store and protect the access to your sensible token to access telegram API.
+    Once you clone the repo, you have to add ans .env file to store and protect the access to your sensible token for accessing telegram API.

 3. Run the application